radiomix/jenkins-ami/README.md

  + `shell-rights.json` This packer file explanes who to set sudo rights to a script as a provisioner.
 We assume standard user ubuntu uses password ubuntu and use `execute_command` parameter.
 This example is take from [Packer](https://www.packer.io/docs/provisioners/shell.html)
  + `ubuntu-14.04-lts-jenkins-ami.json` This packer file bakes a docker AMI with jenkins installed both as a package and as a container.
+ + `jenkins-instance.json` This packer file bakes an Instance-Backed AMI with jenkins installed, serving as a test candidate to be transformed into a EBS-Backed AMI.
+ + `ec2-api-tools.json`  Packer file to install AWS tools needed by the AMI to be converted into an Instance backed AMI
+ + `ec2-api-tools.sh`  Shell script to install ec2-api-tools and ec2-ami-tools
- + `gopath.sh` This is the shell script adding the Go-Path to `/etc/profiles`
+ + `gopath.sh` This shell script adds the Go-Path to `/etc/profiles`

 ## Installing Jenkins as a package
 As of [Installing Jenkins on Ubunut](https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Ubuntu)